 “It was a complete shock when they called me,” he said.
 “It freaked me out.”

 All kidding aside, what the grant really did was allow Yang to flip the equation.
 Now he can write and draw full-time, and he still teaches part-time, at Hamline University in Minnesota, mostly online.

-And then, earlier this year, Cal State East Bay President Leroy Morishita — whose children were Yang’s students at Bishop O’Dowd — bestowed the alum with an honorary doctorate.
+And then, last year, Cal State East Bay President Leroy Morishita — whose children were Yang’s students at Bishop O’Dowd — bestowed the alum with an honorary doctorate.